sandro/specjour/README.markdown

     $ specjour --projects bizconf,workbeast # only run specs for the bizconf and workbeast projects

+## Customize what gets rsync'd
+The standard rsync configuration file may be too broad for your project.
+If you find you're rsyncing gigs of extraneous data from your public directory, add an exclusion to your projects rsyncd.conf file.

+    $ vi workbeast/.specjour/rsyncd.conf

+## Thanks

+* shayarnett - Cucumber support, pairing and other various patches
+* voxdolo - Endless support, alpha testing, various patches
+* leshill - Making rsync daemon configurable

 ## Note on Patches/Pull Requests

 * Fork the project.